Seamul/Weather-Forecast-API/README.md

      Example: `GET /api/update_forecast_data/`

-   - **Automated Execution:** With Celery and Celery Beat configured, the endpoint will be automatically invoked according to the specified schedule.

    **Note:** The update process may take some time to complete, depending on various factors such as data availability and processing speed.
 Therefore, patience is advised during execution.